FAQ: Custom Portfolios for Advisors

 Of these three types of accounts, each are taxed differently: (1) taxable accounts, (2) traditional IRAs or 401(k)s, and (3) Roth IRAs or 401(k)s.
 With Tax-Coordination, the assets are then arranged (unequally) across all coordinated accounts to maximize the after-tax performance of the overall portfolio.
 We do this in a way that keeps the overall allocation the same while boosting after-tax returns.

 We've outlined the potential benefits of Tax Coordination and some reasons you may not want to use it here.
-To gain a better understanding of the methodology of our algorithm, please review our white paper.
 For more information on our estimates and Tax Coordination generally, see full disclosure here.

 How does Betterment rebalance client portfolios?
 How does automated rebalancing work?